SwarnimWalavalkar/container_provisioning_engine/README.md

 # Container Provisioning Engine

-API service to provision and manage docker containers and expose them with TLS behind a Traefik reverse proxy
+API service to provision, manage, and expose Docker containers.

+It's written in Go and uses the Docker SDK for container management, golang channels and goroutines for concurrency, and Traefik as a reverse proxy to expose the containers.

+## Features

-- Provision containers given an image tag
+- Provisioning of Docker containers from a specified image tag.
-  - Supports pulling from authenticated registries with a username and password
+- Support for pulling images from authenticated registries using a username and password.
-- Expose on a subdomain with a letsencrypt SSL cert
+- Exposing provisioned containers on a subdomain with a Let's Encrypt SSL certificate.
+- An async task queue system for managing deployment tasks.

 ## Setting Up